maconmagno/22GHz/AGN/609_M106/README.md

 Preview of M106 is shown below.
 The green contours represent the 1" image.
+The order of the images are 3" (left), 6" (middle), and 1" (right).

 ![M106](M106.png "M106")